-ACNS’s lounge area, the Terry Martin Memorial space, is open every day from 10am to 4pm.
-PHAs can come and relax, read, use the internet or phone, play cards or just be.
+The Terry Martin Memorial space, is open every day from 10am to 4pm.
+People livig with HIV can come and relax, read, use the internet or phone, play cards or just be.

-ACNS provides one-on-one, short term, supportive counseling for those experiencing challenges in their lives, including, but not limited to, new diagnosis, disclosure, illness, grief and loss, difficulty managing life situations and relationships.
+We provides one-on-one, short term, supportive counseling for those experiencing challenges in their lives, including, but not limited to, new diagnosis, disclosure, illness, grief and loss, difficulty managing life situations and relationships.
 We can help you access long term counseling as well.
 Friends, family, loved ones, and caregivers of those living with HIV can also access supportive sessions at ACNS.
-They can be in person or even over the phone.
+They can be in person, over the phone or by email.

 Referrals & Systems Navigation